Major festivals in Japan

 In many big festivals, the following vehicles are used.

-The parade of them is the main event of the festivals.
+The parade is the main event of the festivals.

 Mikoshi is a portable shrine on carrying poles and the God of the shrine is in it.